Deisss/MyPassword/README.md

 The project is not consider as stable yet, so use it at your own risks.
 There is no warranty regarding security.

-Also, the design comes from [github swordfish](https://github.com/github-archive/swordfish) site, so credits goes to them for this part.
+Also, the design comes from [github swordfish](https://github.com/github-archive/swordfish) project, so credits goes to them for this part.